Introduction

 Our supply chain

-We work with over 1,000 suppliers (based on our 2024 spend information) with 80% of spend across 48 suppliers.
+We work with over 800 suppliers (based on our 2025 spend information) with 80% of spend across 57 suppliers.
 A significant percentage of our suppliers are dedicated to supporting marketing, fundraising, corporate and IT services.
 Most of our suppliers are UK based.

 Branded merchandise supply chain

 As we have assessed these types of products as having potentially higher modern slavery risk, we have focused on strengthening our due diligence and practices throughout these supply chains.
 Our merchandise suppliers must adhere to strict processes, maintaining accurate factory audits, ensuring safe working conditions, and addressing any identified issues promptly.
+We have risk assessed our merchandise suppliers to highlight the biggest risks, prioritise action and strengthen our supply chain.
+This work has enabled us to enhance our processes and ways of working with our suppliers to minimise risk.

 Our policies and procedures

 We have a range of policies that contribute to minimising the risk of modern slavery in our supply chains.
 They are promoted through internal awareness raising programmes such as all colleague emails and training.
 The most relevant policies for the purposes of modern slavery include our procurement policy and guidance, our ethics policy and our whistleblowing policy.
-Our whistleblowing policy is publicly available on our website and members of the public can raise a whistleblowing concern.

 Due diligence

 For higher value contracts, we now include an assessment of the anti-modern slavery measures taken by potential suppliers.
-Our template services contracts include clauses about suppliers complying with the UK Modern Slavery Act 2015, however, on some occasions, for practical purposes we enter into contracts based on the suppliers’ terms meaning clauses around suppliers complying with the UK Modern Slavery Act 2015 are not always included in the contracts.
+Our template services contracts include clauses about suppliers complying with the UK Modern Slavery Act 2015, however, on some occasions, for practical purposes we enter contracts based on the suppliers’ terms meaning clauses around suppliers complying with the UK Modern Slavery Act 2015 are not always included in the contracts.

-Our Procurement Policy requires that in both the selection of suppliers and their management, we must consider Environmental Social Governance (ESG) criteria, including exploitation in the supply chain.
+Our Procurement Policy requires that in both the selection of suppliers and their management, we consider Environmental Social Governance (ESG) criteria, including exploitation in the supply chain.
+We use an external third-party data analytics service that enables us to monitor the risk profile for our suppliers, including modern slavery risks.

 Our Procurement team is part of the Charity Sector Procurement Group where members share good practice about all areas of Procurement in charities, including reducing the risk of modern slavery in supply chains.